West Indian drywood termite

 WIDT (Cryptotermes brevis) is an introduced termite species in Australia and is established in Maryborough and many Brisbane suburbs.
 It is also present in Bundaberg, Townsville and Rockhampton.

-The West Indian drywood termite (WIDT) is an introduced species in Australia.
-It is an extremely destructive pest of structural timber and is difficult to detect.
-The termite is established in Maryborough and multiple Brisbane suburbs.
+West Indian drywood termite (WIDT) is an introduced termite species in Australia and is established in Maryborough and many Brisbane suburbs.
 It is also present in Bundaberg, Townsville and Rockhampton.

 Scientific name